Social media isn’t just about brand awareness.

-However, not every social media platform has the same look, feel, or audience, and with so many platforms out there it’s important to invest in the right channels so you’re not spinning your wheels.
+However, not every social media platform has the same audience.
+With so many platforms out there it’s important to invest in the right channels so you’re not spinning your wheels.

 1. Use The Social Channel That Your Followers Use

 The first step to driving sales using social media in 2019 is to figure out where your target customers are spending their time online, and use the same social channels that they use.A best practice for making the most of your time is to concentrate on a few key platforms, rather than using up precious resources building multiple accounts.

 For one, conduct a thorough analysis of your target demographic.
 You can dig into the profile of your current customers, or try to find common characteristics of a target audience that you haven’t gotten in front of yet.

 For example, you may be going through a rebrand and trying to sell to moms for the first time, or you could be currently marketing to students and trying to boost your online presence where they spend time.

 Once you know who buys your products/services (or who you want to become a buyer), you should also know which platforms they use.